Mammo-Clustering: A Multi-views Tri-level Information Fusion Context Clustering Framework for Localization and Classification in Mammography: Method

 \subsubsection{Embedding Module}

 The embedding module in the model primarily aligns feature-based local information $F_{fl}$ with patch-based local information $F_{pl}$ before their integration.
 Here, we employ a trainable MLP to align the scales.
-We designed relevant ablation experiments to verify its effectiveness.
+We designed relevant ablation experiments to verify its effectiveness, the effectiveness can be observed in Table \ref{Table4}.